mervatyo/authentication-workshop/walkthrough/step05.md

 (https://www.npmjs.com/package/winston#quick-start).
 - create middleware specifically for the `authenticate` route that apppends the time and date (and the username) in which the user has logged in to a log file.
 - You can either use Node's `fs` module to write the log files or for an extra challenge try to use [Winston]
-- the middleware can run before or after the logout controller your decision.
+- It is up to you whether to run the middleware before or after the logout controller.
 > Note: keep your logs in a `logs` folder to keep the folder structure for your project neat and clean.
 ---